 Every relationship has its share of issues, but the fights never seem to stop in a toxic relationship.
 Both the partners feel they are right and fixate on their opinions.
 As none of them are ready to budge, the fight leads to an argument.
 The constant fights diminish the little love between them, and all that is left is hatred and bitterness.

 38. Lots of lies

 The many suppressed negative feelings and the lack of trust make the partners in a toxic relationship resort to telling lies.
 This makes each other suspicious of the other person’s every move.
-If you are slowly turning into an insecure, jealous, and doubtful person, the chances are you are in a toxic relationship.
+If you find yourself struggling with feelings of insecurity and become more jealous and doubtful, it’s highly likely that you’re in a toxic relationship.

 39. My way or the highway

 In a healthy relationship, both the partners are equal, and they discuss and weigh the pros and cons when making a big decision.
 But, in a toxic relationship, one partner takes over and makes decisions for both.
 They wouldn’t bother to discuss or hear out their partner’s feelings and opinions.

 Being in a toxic relationship can be draining and exhausting.
 You may feel trapped and see no way to resolve the fights.
 But, all toxic relationships need not end bitterly because some can be revived and saved.
 Here are a few ways you can attempt to make your relationship healthy.

 - Have an open discussion.
 You might have had such discussions often, but now, attempt it in front of a trusted friend or a therapist.
 If both of you agree to make changes and commit to your word, then things might turn around.

 - Stop blaming and start accepting.
 A quick way to resolve conflicts in a toxic relationship is by accepting your mistakes and not blaming each other.

 - Stop bringing up the past.
 Often, you will be tempted to bring up the past and seek an explanation.
 Stop bringing up the past and focus on the problem at hand.